GuilleAngulo/covid-19-api-brasil/README.md

 The project uses [Celebrate](https://github.com/arb/celebrate) to implement validators at a middleware in order to check that the inputs of the requests are valid (at *src/app/validators*).
 Also it is used [Jest](https://jestjs.io/) to make both unit testing and integration (with database) testing using mocks.

 ## 🗺️ API | Main
+The POST / PUT / DELETE methods of the API are reserved to registered users.
+To do this, is mandatory to register and have a valid [JWT Token](https://jwt.io/).

 ### 👤 User
-The POST / DELETE methods of the API are reserved to registered users.
-To do this, is mandatory to register and have a valid [JWT Token](https://jwt.io/).
-It is included such actions as:
 - **Register**.
 To register in the database and receive a valid JWT.
 - **Authenticate**.
 To receive a new valid token, because it expires by default in one day.
 - **Forgot Password**.
 To activate a reset password action.
 One new ResetToken is sent to the mail of the user valid for 10 minutes.
 - **Reset Password**.
 To reset the password with the ResetToken received by mail.

 ## 🏙️ State
+- **List States**.
+Lists all states information with confirmed and deaths for each state.
+- **Create States**.
+Valid only for registered users with JWT.
+- **Get State by Code (UF)**.
+List a state information by its UF code
+- **Update State by Code (UF)**.
+Update state info by its UF code.
+Valid only for registered users with JWT.
+- **Delete State**.
+Removes the state by ID.
+Valid only for registered users with JWT.

 ## ®️ Region
+- **List Region**.
+Lists all region information.
+A region is an agroupation of states.
+- **Create Region**.
+Valid only for registered users with JWT.
+- **Get Region by Name**.
+List Region information by its name (norte, nordeste, sudeste, centro-oeste, sul)
+- **Update Region by ID**.
+Update state info by its ID.
+Valid only for registered users with JWT.
+- **Delete State**.
+Removes the region by ID.
+Valid only for registered users with JWT.

 ### Get State